 Top 12 Certified Surgical Technologist Skills to Put on Your Resume

-In the dynamic and demanding field of surgical technology, showcasing the right blend of technical prowess and soft skills on your resume can significantly elevate your career prospects.
-This article highlights the top 12 certified surgical technologist skills that are crucial to demonstrate your proficiency and readiness to excel in this critical healthcare role.
+In the dynamic and demanding field of surgical technology, showing the right blend of technical proficiency and soft skills on your resume can quickly sharpen your edge.
+Below, the top 12 certified surgical technologist skills—practical, high-impact, and immediately relevant—designed to reflect competency and readiness for the operating room.

 Certified Surgical Technologist Skills